rodynenko/gatsby-tracing/Readme.md

 ## What is Tracing?

 [Tracing](https://en.wikipedia.org/wiki/Tracing_(software)) is the process that provides developers with information useful for debugging.
 It sounds very closer to logging, isn't it?
 Yeah, it is, and there is no clear difference between tracing and logging, everything is in details.
-Here when we are talking about Gatsby tracing, so we mean getting information about internal Gatsby processes and their parts that happens during the build.
+Here when we are talking about Gatsby tracing, we mean getting information about internal Gatsby processes and their parts that happens during the build.

 ![](./assets/jaeger-gatsby-build.png)